HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/mg5.md

 - Don't openly hold the MG5 when not in combat.
 It has a large slowdown and makes you a prime target to others due to the distinctive world image.

 ## Countering
-- At close and mid-range range, the [Negev](/weapons/guns/negev) is a direct counter to the Negev due to its higher DPS.
+- At close and mid-range range, the [Negev](/weapons/guns/negev) is a direct counter to the MG5 due to its higher DPS.
 - If you see an enemy reloading, take advantage of their vulnerability by rushing them with a shotgun or other high-DPS weapon like a SMG.
 - Make sure to find indestructible cover such as a [Buildings](/buildings), Container, or [Oil Tank](/obstacles/oil_tank).
   - If you see or hear shots, try not to stay out in the open and find cover.